peterhinch/micropython-vs1053/README.md

 There are two versions of the driver: synchronous and asynchronous.
 The asynchronous version uses `uasyncio` to enable tasks (such as a GUI interface) to run concurrently while playing audio files.
-Sadly the overhead of `uasyncio` prevents it from working properly on ESP8266 and ESP32.
+Sadly the overhead of `uasyncio` prevents audio playback on ESP8266 and ESP32.

 ### [Asynchronous driver docs](./ASYNC.md)